kvertacnik/Practical_Bioinformatics_Workshop/command_line.md

 Computer files are organized in a series of nested, hierarchical directories (folders) starting with the root directory.
 Each user has their own home directory where their files are stored.
 To distinguish files from directories, directory names end in `/` while file names do not.

-NB: "Folder" and "directory" are synonymous and are used interchangeably.
+NB: "Folder" and "directory" are synonymous terms that are used interchangeably.

 ### Paths
 Each directory and file has a "path".
 Think of it as an address within the hierarchical structure.
 Paths start at root and go down each level until it reaches the directory or file.
 For example, the path to user1's desktop directory is `/home/user1/Desktop/`